ipleiria-robotics/MonoCamCalib4AD/README.md

 # MonoCamCalib4AD
 This repository mirrors the NAME/URL paper, that summarizes the main camera models used for perspective cameras (narrow and wide-angle), and fisheye cameras, describing the various distortion parameters involved.
 It provides results on the calibration of a wide-angle camera setup and a fisheye lens setup, comparing the use of various distortion models.
 Furthermore, it describes the use of homography for perspective transformations between a camera view and a virtual camera view.
 The main goal of this paper is to provide, in a single document, an overview on monocular camera calibration and bids-eye view perspective transformation, serving as a starting point for researchers starting to work with monocular vision.
-Here, it is available all the algorithms used throughout the document, through a Jupyter notebooks using OpenCV 4.1.1, so one can easily experiment and run then without any further installations. \\
+Here, it is available all the algorithms used throughout the document, through a Jupyter notebooks using OpenCV 4.1.1, so one can easily experiment and run then without any further installations.
 **To start, you must open the [Calibration&BirdsEyeView](https://github.com/ipleiria-robotics/MonoCamCalib4AD/blob/master/Calibration&BirdsEyeView.ipynb) file and and go to
 ![Alt text](https://colab.research.google.com/assets/colab-badge.svg) shown on top.**

 ## Calibration algorithm
-The calibration algorithms approach the following models:
+A camera consists mainly of a planar optical sensor and a lens, together with the electronics needed to obtain thedigital image of the scene projected onto the optical sensor.
+Camera images exhibit distortion due to the lens characteristics and production defects.
+The most common distortion effects are the radial distortion, tangential distortion and the thin prism distortion, which affect the captured point coordinates and can be rectified using this calibration algorithms approaching the following models:
  * Standard Model
  * Rational Model
  * Thin Prism Model
  * Tilted Model
  * Fisheye Model

-Text..

 ### Wide-angle Lens Example
 Distorted             |  Undistorted